maciejg-git/vue-use-floating/README.md

 ### Argument:

-Function takes single object with following properties:
+Function takes single object with FloatingUI options:

-- **placement**: is one of valid FloatingUI placement options.
+- `placement`: is one of the [FloatingUI placement](https://floating-ui.com/docs/computePosition#placement) options.
 Default: `"bottom-start"`
-- **offsetX**: lets you displace a floating element from its reference element.
+- `offsetX`: lets you displace a floating element from its reference element.
 Default: `0`
-- **offsetY**: lets you displace a floating element from its reference element.
+- `offsetY`: lets you displace a floating element from its reference element.
 Default: `0`
-- **flip**: changes the placement of a floating when it's scheduled to overflow a given boundary.
+- `flip`: changes the placement of a floating when it's scheduled to overflow a given boundary.
 Default: `false`
-- **autoPlacement**: chooses the placement that has the most space available automatically.
+- `autoPlacement`: chooses the placement that has the most space available automatically.
 Default: `false`
-- **inline**: improves positioning for inline reference elements that span over multiple lines, such as hyperlinks or range selections.
+- `inline`: improves positioning for inline reference elements that span over multiple lines, such as hyperlinks or range selections.
 Default: `false`
-- **resize**: resizes floating element to match width of reference element.
+- `resize`: resizes floating element to match width of reference element.
 Default: `false`

 ### Returns:

 In return we get object with following properties:

-- **isFloatingVisible** - controls visibility state of floating element and should be used as condition for `v-if`/`v-show`
+- `isFloatingVisible` - controls visibility state of floating element and should be used as a condition for `v-if`/`v-show`
-- **reference** - is `template ref` that should be set as `ref` on reference element
+- `reference` - is `template ref` that should be set as `ref` on reference element.
+If not set Virtual element is used as reference.
-- **floating** - is `template ref` that should be set as `ref` on floating element
+- `floating` - is `template ref` that should be set as `ref` on floating element
-- **showFloating, hideFloating and toggleFloating** - functions that control visibility state of floating element
+- `showFloating`, `hideFloating` and `toggleFloating` - functions that control visibility state of floating element
-- **updateFloating** - can be used to calculate new position and update floating element
+- `updateFloating` - can be used to calculate new position and update floating element
-- **updateVirtualElement** - updates virtual element
+- `updateVirtualElement` - updates virtual element

+### Virtual Element

+Virtual element allow setting position of floating element relative to a custom reference area, useful for context menus, range selections, following the cursor, and more.
+Virtual element is used automatically if the reference template ref is not set in the template.

 ### Example: